 2. Is the proposed location suitable?

 Size & Weight

 Improvements in UPS technology and design have provided much higher power densities, which when combined with the flexible installation options for modern parallel systems make it much easier to find space for UPS systems.
-Also, because the most modern designs no longer need bulky and heavy input transformers, installation of very powerful UPS systems is no longer limited to the ground floor or basement plant room.
+Due to modern designs, bulky heavy input transformers are no longer needed.
+For this reason, installations of powerful UPS systems is no longer limited to ground floor or basement plant rooms.

 The manufacturer or supplier will provide details of space requirements and details of module weights in the UPS system specification.

 Be sure to consider possible future expansion when choosing a UPS location and if you can allow extra space over and above the manufacturer’s recommended minimum, maintenance and service will be easier.

 A UPS system is not just a big battery box, as they contain electronic components similar to those found in computers.
 Careful handling required when transporting.
 Additionally, large UPS equipment will be heavy and unwieldy.
 Use specialist contractors using ‘air-ride’ suspension vehicles and specialised lifting equipment for unloading and positioning.